sophiashuv/web_maps/README.md

 10) "Map_test1908.html"
 11) "Map_test1909.html"

-Метою для створення даного модуля є показати статистичні дані з файлів "world.json" та "locations.csv"

-Модуль визначає зміни кількості знятих фільмів в діапазоні 1905 - 1909 років, та виводить дані про країни у яких знято найбільшу кількість фільмів у файл "Top_5.txt". Також даний модуль створює вебкарту, що складається з чотирьох шарів:
+The aim of this project is to present statistical data from files "world.json" and "locations.csv".

+The Module determines the dynamics of filmed movies during 1905 - 1909 years, and outputs data about the countries with maximum amount of movies filmed in "Top_5.txt".
+Also current Module creates a web map which consists of 4 layers:
-1) "openstreetmap"- політична карта Світу;
+1) "openstreetmap"- Politics world map;
-2) "Amount of Movies by year" - Карта, що демонструє кількість фільмів знятих на кожній території впродовж року, введеного користувачем; на цій карті є круги різних кольорів, що демонструють відповідність назви місцевості до кількісті фільмів знятих на ній;
-3) "Movies by year" -  карта що демонструє назви фільмів, знятих на кожній території в продовж року введеного користувачем; на цій карті є маркери, що демонструють назву фільму знятого на конкретній території;
-4) "Population" - карта, що демонструє густоту населення на карті Світу;

-Опис структури html файлу тегів розмітки, які були згенеровані:

-1) \<!DOCTYPE html>- визначення типу документа;
+2) "Amount of Movies by year" - the map that demonstrates the amount of movies filmed on each location during the exact year selected by user; this map demonstrates the correspondence of location to the amount of movies filmed in the area.
+3) "Movies by year" -  the map that demonstrates movie titles filmed on each territory during the year selected by user.
+4) "Population" - the map demonstrates the density of population on World map in 2015.

+Structure description of html file and generated tags:

+1) \<!DOCTYPE html> - defines the type of document;
-2) \<head> - вказує технічну інформацію про докумкнт;
+2) \<head> - tells tech information about document;

-3) \<meta> - визначає метатеги, які зберігають службову інформацію для браузерів та пошукових систем charset, content, http-equid, name;

-4) \<script> - призначений для опису скриптів. Може містити посилання на програму або її текст asyne, type charset defer,src

-5) \<link> - встановлює зв'язок із зовнішнім документом href, hreflang, media, rel, sizes,type;

-6) \<style> - визначає стилі елементів веб-сторінки type, media, scoped;

-7) \<div> - визначає розділ(частину, блок документа)

-Висновок:
+3) \<body> - separates the body part of a document;
+4) \<meta> - it defines meta-tags for browsers and searching systems;
+5) \<script> - describes the script itself.
+May contain links to other apps;
+6) \<link> - establishes connection with external document or web-page;
+7) \<style> - defines styles of different elements of the web-page;
+8) \<div> - sets separate partition of a document.

+ConclusionВисновок:

-У модулі збережено файли "Map_test1905.html", "Map_test1906.html", "Map_test1907.html", "Map_test1908.html",
+in module files "Map_test1905.html", "Map_test1906.html", "Map_test1907.html", "Map_test1908.html",
-"Map_test1909.html", які демонструють те, як як змінювалась кількість фільмів впродовж 1905-1909 років. Результат дослідження можна побачити у файлі "Top_5.txt". Файл демонструє динаміку зміни кількості знятих фільмів впродовж обраного періоду. Завдяки дослідженню ми можемо спостерігати зростання популярності кінематографу та територіальне зміщення центрів кіновиробництва.
+"Map_test1909.html" are saved, which demonstrate how the amount of movies during 1905-1909 years has changed. the result of the research made is visible in "Top_5.txt".
+The file demonstrates the dynamics of the movies filmed during the chosen period.
+We observe the growing popularity of cinematography and the movement of movies producing centres in early XX century.